-Effectiveness in this area is about being organised to deliver service objectives and striving to improve the quality of service, taking account of diverse customer needs and requirements.
-People who are effective plan, organise and manage their time and activities to deliver a high quality and efficient service, applying programme and project management approaches to support service delivery.
-At senior levels, it is about creating an environment to deliver excellence and creating the most appropriate and cost effective delivery models for public services.
+Effectiveness in this area is about valuing and modelling professional excellence and expertise to deliver service objectives, taking account of diverse customer needs and requirements.
+People who are effective plan, organise and manage their time and activities to deliver a high quality and efficient service, applying programme and project and risk management approaches to support service delivery.
+For leaders, it is about creating an environment to deliver operational excellence and creating the most appropriate and cost effective delivery models for public services.